Dirack/dirack/README.md

 ## Professional experience:

-- **Geophysicist and Python/C++/NodeJS/ReactJS/NextJS developer at Eliis.
-Since April 2024.
-Rio de janeiro, Rio de Janeiro, Brazil:**
+**Geophysicist and Python/C++/NodeJS/ReactJS/NextJS developer at Eliis.**
+> Since April 2024.
+Rio de janeiro, Rio de Janeiro, Brazil

 As a developer at Eliis, I am participating in the development of the PaleoScan DataSystem, a web application for metadata extraction and visualization from PaleoScan, a seismic interpretation software.
 I am using several modern web development technologies, such as Python Flask library for REST API development, ReactJS and NextJS JavaScript frameworks for frontend development.
 This application is an on going project.

-- **Freelance Web developer and geophysicist.
-From May of 2023 to April 2023.
-Belém, Pará, Brazil:**
+**Freelance Web developer and geophysicist.**
+> From May of 2023 to April 2023.
+Belém, Pará, Brazil

 I have worked as a freelancer full stack developer using JavaScript, HTML/CSS, NodeJS, ReactJS, NextJS, Bootstrap and PHP.
 I am also a contributor of Madagascar, an open-source seismic processing package, with several contributions using C and Python.

-- **Geophysicist and Shell Script/Python developer at SENAI CIMATEC.
-From September 2023 to November 2023.
-Salvador, Bahia, Brazil:**
+**Geophysicist and Shell Script/Python developer at SENAI CIMATEC.**
+> From September 2023 to November 2023.
+Salvador, Bahia, Brazil

 As a developer at SENAI/CIMATEC, I have participated in the development and maintenance of Shell Script and Python libraries for SEPLib Package in order to build a command line interface for an Elastic Full Waveform Inversion application to be available for the oil industry.

-- **Developer and Geophysicist Junior at Invision Geophysics.
-From March of 2022 to May of 2023.
-Rio de janeiro, Rio de Janeiro, Brazil:**
+**Developer and Geophysicist Junior at Invision Geophysics.**
+> From March of 2022 to May of 2023.
+Rio de janeiro, Rio de Janeiro, Brazil

 As a developer at Invision Geophysics, I have participated in the development of the Microseismic Monitoring System M2S.
 I was responsible for the development of a REST API, to simulate the receivers and servers responses to a dashboard, which I also developed with the orientation of senior